halacs/BiSecur/README.md

 Based on the above study someone could create a [Kotlin SDK](https://github.com/bisdk/sdk) which also helped me a lot.

-Taken into consideration that Hörmann will stop their cloud required for BiSecure Gateway usages from 2024, I asked Hörmann support to publish their protocol already leaked in above repositories, but they stated that this code is impossible to write.
+Taken into consideration that Hörmann will stop their cloud required for BiSecur Gateway usages from 2024, I asked Hörmann support to publish their protocol already leaked in above repositories, but they stated that this code is impossible to write.

 ## Links
 - https://sec-consult.com/blog/detail/hoermann-opening-doors-for-everyone/